sharkdp/bat/README.md

 cargo install --path . --locked --force
 ```

-If you want to build an application that uses `bat`s pretty-printing
+If you want to build an application that uses `bat`'s pretty-printing
 features as a library, check out the [the API documentation](https://docs.rs/bat/).
 Note that you have to use either `regex-onig` or `regex-fancy` as a feature
 when you depend on `bat` as a library.